Dutch research funder grants 3 million Euros for replication studies

 ZonMw recently launched the programme Fostering Responsible Research Practices (Dutch acronym: BVO).
 The BVO programme and the pilot Replication Studies are closely related.
 The BVO programme intends to provide objectifiable and implementable knowledge about ‘what works’ in science, for example within the peer review system, the use of bibliometrics and the value of Open Access.
 The pilot Replication Studies focuses on making replication research a more mainstream part of scientific practice.

 Each year NWO invests about 700 million euros in more than 6000 research projects at universities and knowledge institutions.
-These concern research driven by scientific curiosity as well as 350_aleksanderMarkin_26871890454_62f59e069a_zresearch into societal issues.
+These concern research driven by scientific curiosity as well as research into societal issues.
 Based on the advice of independent researchers from the Netherlands and abroad NWO selects the best research proposals.
 NWO encourages national and international collaboration, manages and funds eight national research institutes, invests in large-scale research facilities, and promotes the use of research results.

 In my eyes, this initiative of NWO is a good example how research funders might support replicable research.